Nikon P900 Comparison Review

 The Nikon Coolpix P900 is a fixed lens compact camera that was revealed to the public in March 2015 and is equipped with a 1/2.3-inch sensor.
 It offers a resolution of 15.9 megapixel.

-The Nikon P900 has a Camera Elo of 1748.
-This rating puts the P900 below average of all superzoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the P900 ranks among the top 40 percent.
-Based on its within category standings, the camera earns a 3-star performance rating.
+Is the Nikon P900 a good camera?
+The P900 has a Camera Elo of 1999.
+This rating puts the P900 among the top 50 percent of all superzoom compact cameras.
+In terms of its sensor size category (small sensor cameras), the P900 ranks among the top 30 percent.
+Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Fixed lens compact camera|